Heydon/cress/README.md

 ## Container queries too??

 **CRESS** components are initialized with two arguments: a CSS selector, and a config object.
 As well as the default `props` object and the `css()` method, you can add and adjust some other things too.
-The `resize()` method lets you do stuff when the (parent) element (the element that matches the selector) is resized.
+The `resize()` method lets you do stuff when a (parent) element (the element that matches the selector) is resized.
 This allows you to create container queries!

 Consider the following example: